inthescales/lyre-site/blog/2022-12-20-how-does-it-work.md

 ---
 layout: post
 title: "How does it work?"
-excerpt: "A brief explanation of how Lyre's Dictionary works, and how that determines the kinds of words it makes."
+description: "A brief explanation of how Lyre's Dictionary works, and how that determines the kinds of words it makes."
 tags: how
 ---